emirelesg/Magnetic-Levitation-System/README.md

 ### 4. Configuring Keil uVision
 Eventhough a project file for Keil uVision is provided, it is also important to know to how configure a blank project to work with the Tiva microcontroller and to be able to use the TivaWare libraries.
 The following can be used as a guide for this: https://www.youtube.com/watch?v=v7tkCF-fZ10

+### 5. License

+This project is licensed under the MIT License - see the LICENSE file for details.